nasa/fprime/Svc/Deframer/docs/sdd.md

 ## 1. Introduction

 `Svc::Deframer` is a passive component.
-It accepts as input a sequence of byte buffers.
+It accepts as input a sequence of byte buffers, which typically come from a ground data system via a
-The buffers typically come from a ground data system via a [byte stream driver](../../../Drv/ByteStreamDriverModel/docs/sdd.md).
+[byte stream driver](../../../Drv/ByteStreamDriverModel/docs/sdd.md).
-It interprets the concatenated of the buffers data as a sequence of uplink frames.
+It interprets the concatenated data of the buffers as a sequence of uplink frames.
 The uplink frames are not required to be aligned on a buffer boundary, and each uplink frame may span one or more buffers.
 For each complete frame received, `Deframer`